bob1de/hass-apps/hass_apps/heaty/doc/README.rst

 We're done!
 Now, whenever we toggle the ``take_a_bath`` switch, the schedules are re-evaluated and our first schedule rule executes.
-The rule invokes our custom function, passing to it the room's name and the ``appdaemon.appapi.AppDaemon`` object.
+The rule invokes our custom function, passing to it the room's name and the ``appdaemon.plugins.hass.hassapi.Hass`` object.
 Our custom function checks the state of the ``take_a_bath`` switch and, if it's enabled, causes the temperature to be set to 22 degrees.
 However, if the switch is off or we called it for a room it actually has no clue about, the rule is ignored completely.

 If that happens, the second rule is processed, which always evaluates